pmpaguio/ReverseArray/README.md

 # ReverseArray
-This program's purpose is to build an array and print it out reversed
+This program's purpose is to build an array and print it out reversed.